Note

 Sign in to Microsoft Fabric.

-- Basic knowledge of Python and PySpark
+Have a basic knowledge of Python and PySpark.

 Set up your text classification system

-Our solution is a multi-class and multi-label text classification system orchestrated through Microsoft Fabric pipelines and powered by Azure OpenAI GPT endpoints.
+You can set up a multi-class and multi-label text classification system orchestrated through Microsoft Fabric pipelines and powered by Azure OpenAI GPT endpoints.

 - Notebooks with SynapseML for LLM interaction.